Selling Jargon Buster

 A term used to denote the physical and written procedure for determining any adverse effects in or on a particular property, whether already in effect or planned to take place.

-A mortgage intended for borrowers who are unable to categorically prove thier income by conventional means such as payslips and fully audited accounts, but can provide alternative evidence and thereby demonstrate the level borrowing is affordable.
+A mortgage intended for borrowers who are unable to categorically prove their income by conventional means such as payslips and fully audited accounts, but can provide alternative evidence and thereby demonstrate the level borrowing is affordable.
 Typically the lender will charge higher rates of interest, or require a larger deposit.

 Self Invested Personal Pensions (SIPPs)